 - (6) We may borrow funds from time to time to make investments to the extent we determine that the economic situation is conducive to doing so.
-The costs associated with our outstanding borrowings are indirectly borne by our investors.
-For purposes of this section, we have computed interest expense using the average balance outstanding during the period ended, and the LIBOR rate on, May 31, 2010 and the interest rate on the Replacement Facility of LIBOR plus 5.5%.
-We have also included the estimated amortization of fees incurred in establishing the Replacement Facility.
-As of May 31, 2010, we had \$20 million borrowings outstanding and \$2.9 million remaining available to us under the Replacement Facility.
-We may also issue preferred stock, subject to our compliance with applicable requirements under the 1940 Act. - (7) "Other expenses" are based on the annualized amounts for the three months ended May 31, 2010 and include our overhead expenses, including payments under our Administration Agreement based on our allocable portion of overhead and other expenses incurred by Saratoga Investment Advisors in performing its obligations under the Administration Agreement.
+The costs associated with our outstanding borrowings are indirectly borne by our stockholders. - (7) "Other expenses" are based on estimated amounts for the current fiscal year and include our overhead expenses, including payments under our administration agreement based on our allocable portion of overhead and other expenses incurred by Saratoga Investment Advisors in performing its obligations under the administration agreement.
 See "Administration Agreement."